Paramount Global Content Distribution: Past activities

-Viacom International Inc. established in 1971, just a year after Viacom spun-out from the CBS TV network and it became Viacom's parent company.
-The company is responsible for copyrights and trademarks associated with its corporate websites, applications and cable networks, specifically its Media Networks division.
-The division also licenses the product rights for their various properties and the dissemination of visual and textual television programs on a subscription/fee basis.

-Viacom International also served as the licensee name and division for its group of television stations for FCC purposes before the 1999 Westinghouse/CBS merger.
-Former Viacom station WVIT in New Britain, Connecticut (serving Hartford and New Haven), which it owned from 1978 until 1997, took its call letters from the initials of Viacom International, and retains them to the present day under NBC ownership.

-The Viacom International name continued to be used following Viacom and CBS' merger on December 4, 2019 to create ViacomCBS, and ViacomCBS' rebrand as the current Paramount Global in 2022.

 As CBS Paramount International Television, the division distributed films/movies from the libraries of Paramount Pictures and the Republic Pictures between 2006 and 2009, as well as DreamWorks Pictures from 2006 to 2008.

 As CBS Studios International, the division had 50% ownership of former Australian pay-TV channels, TV1 and SF Channel.
 In 2013, RTL Group and CBS Studios International announced a joint venture called RTL CBS Asia Entertainment Network for Southeast Asia with the launch of RTL CBS Entertainment in September that year, but would be acquired 5 years later in January by Blue Ant Media.

-The division previously owned all CBS-branded European TV channels in a joint venture with AMC Networks International and Australian television company, Ten Network Holdings.
-Both have since been transferred to the main international networks division of Paramount Global.
+The division previously owned all CBS-branded European TV channels (until rebranded in 2025) in a joint venture with AMC Networks International and an Australian television company, Ten Network Holdings.
+Both have since been transferred to the primary international networks division of Paramount Global.